utakotoba/Fluidity/README.md

 ### Progress

-> Still in early development.
+> Pending.
+The protocol architecure is redesigning and in private verification stage.

 Currently, an ESP32-S3 chip has been selected as the main MCU to handle network traffic and protocol conversion.
 This choice is based on an [existing project](https://github.com/chegewara/esp32-usbip-poc) that provides a proof of concept on this chip.
 Although it comes with some limitations, it serves as a solid starting point for further improvement.
 The work is currently based on the latest stable release of [ESP-IDF](https://docs.espressif.com/projects/esp-idf/en/v5.5/esp32s3/index.html).